Adin Ross is permanently banned on Twitch, streamers react

 Adin Ross has been permanently banned on Twitch.
 This happened just a day after the streamer made an official switch to Kick.

 Adin Ross revealed that he has been permanently banned on Twitch.
 This ban happened just one day after Adin Ross made an official switch from the purple platform to the new streaming site, Kick.
-He has been involved in many controversies as of late which could be linked to his abrupt ban on Twitch.
-Adin Ross says there is a reason for the ban but his legal team advised him to not tell the public.
+He has been involved in many controversies as of late, which could be linked to his abrupt ban on Twitch.
+Adin Ross says there is a reason for the ban, but his legal team advised him not to tell the public.
 Read more to catch the reactions of streamers to this shocking ban.

 If I have blue hair and did my makeup, would you have banned me Twitch?
 It's a serious question.